NFL Rumors: New England Patriots Could Seize Second Opportunity To Trade For Odell Beckham Jr.

 Beckham has shown some hints of his unhappiness, refusing to say this week whether he saw a long-term future in Cleveland.

 “What’s the future hold?
 I don’t know, I don’t know the answers for that,” he told reporters, via Yahoo!
 Sports.

 “Right now, I’m just taking it a day at a time, trying to finish healthy, trying to win these last four games and see what happens.”

 Beckham later clarified that he was not unhappy with being on the Browns and wasn’t trying to find a way out, but if he were to be available, the Patriots could jump at the chance to snag him.
-The Sports Illustrated report noted that Beckham would drastically improve the team’s struggling offense, and could help convince Tom Brady to stay for one more year.
+The Sports Illustrated report noted that Beckham would drastically improve the team’s struggling offense and could help convince Tom Brady to stay for one more year.

 As The Inquisitr had noted, there are growing rumors that Brady may leave New England after the season to finish his career with another team.
 Brady’s contract is set to void after this season, and the future Hall of Fame quarterback has already put his New England-area home up for sale — as has Brady’s personal trainer.